History Repeats Itself

 The good news is that with a strong relationship with your children, you can impart values that will counter the negative influences from the media or peers.
 You can intervene by emphasizing that role models who exhibit inappropriate behavior are not acceptable.

-Some suggestions to help you talk to your children about role models who have made mistakes are:
+Talk to your children about role models who have made mistakes

 If you are concerned that your children are being negatively influenced by their choice of role model, you can encourage them to become involved in activities that reflect your values, such as community service, religious programs, athletics, afterschool programs, clubs, etc.

 You can also remind your children that they do not have to do everything that the role model does.
 They can copy what they like and disregard the behavior that is not appropriate.

 The Peer Group

 Your children’s peers and friends are also important influences in their lives.

 Although there is a lot of concern about the negative influence of the “peer group” and peer pressure, especially during adolescence, there is a lot of important developmental growth that takes place through your children’s connection to their friends.

 The peer group can be a positive influence on your children by:

 teaching your children social skills and what is socially acceptable.